JESTA: the new mandatory authorization to travel to Japan from 2028

 These include EU countries such as France, Belgium, Germany and Italy, as well as Switzerland, the UK and Canada.

-• your place of residence in Japan
+• Place of residence in Japan

-• the duration and purpose of your stay
+• Duration and purpose of your stay

 Passeport rangé dans un sac